 “Complete the Look”

-Offer products that are can be used in conjunction with the currently viewed product – whether it’s a matching hat to complement a tshirt or a product that belongs to a larger collection of items.
+Some things in life just go togethe, so offer product bundles that are can be used in conjunction with the currently viewed product – whether it’s a matching hat to complement a tshirt or a product that belongs to a larger collection of items.

 Product Recommendation Type Checklist